New Center for Medical Education Building

-The Brody School of Medicine’s Medical Education Building will usher in a new era for the medical school, East Carolina University and ECU Health.
+East Carolina University’s Center for Medical Education Building will usher in a new era for the Brody School of Medicine, East Carolina University and ECU Health.
 The construction of this building, connected to the Brody Medical Sciences Building, will support enrollment growth from 86 to more than 120 medical students per year.

 About the building